Where Have Your Resolutions Gone?

 It's also important to remember that setbacks are normal and happen to everyone, even professional athletes.
 The difference is how you respond to them.

-"Whether it's work, a sick child, your own illness, it's important not to beat yourself up.
+But Fitness Center staff comment that whether it's work, a sick child, or your own illness, it's important not to beat yourself up.
 Focus instead on getting back on track.
-What we need to think about is not to be perfect, but to return to our wiser behavior as soon as we can.
-It's important to be patient and persistent and recognize that sometimes exercise just isn't high on our list of priorities at a particular time," she says.
+Perfection isn't important, but it is important to be patient and persistent.
+Recognize that sometimes exercise just isn't high on our list of priorities at a particular time, and return to exercise as soon as we can.

 Figure Out Your Obstacles